application process

-The application process will involve some reading on your part - an article and two novels - to be discussed together with one or more of the other applicants and Robin.
-And of course talking about the programme, questions, thoughts, preferences, hesitations etc.
+The application process will, naturally, involve some reading on your part - an article and two novels - to be discussed together with one or more of the other applicants and Robin.
+And of course talking about the programme, your thoughts, questions, preferences, hesitations etc.

 1. Choice of Articles